thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 ---
 title: [Understand filters]
-tags: [keywords, formulas]
+tags: [keywords]
 keywords: tbd
 last_updated: tbd
 summary: "Filters narrow down the search result to only include the data you want to see."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 When you add a value to your search, it becomes a filter.
-You can define filters on tables, views and worksheets.
-When you add a filter, it is applied to the table, view, or worksheet, so the result set only shows rows that satisfy a set of parameters specified in the filter.
-You can also set filters that are automatically used in every search you perform using a particular data source.
-For example, you can exclude inactive customers records from your search result set.
-To avoid typing `status = inactive` with every search you perform, you can use a filter.
-The complex the filter is, the more useful it is to set on the data sources (e.g. `status = inactive year = 2017 rating > 0`).

 To add a filter from the search bar:

 1. Click in the search bar and type the values you want to include in the search.